Cutting Through Rocks: Reception

+Critical response

-On review aggregator website Rotten Tomatoes, the film has a 100% rating with 15 critics' reviews.
-Following its Sundance premiere, Lauren Wissot from Indiewire called the film "a deftly shaped work of cinematic nonfiction" and Autlook Filmsales, one of the leading documentary sales outfits, acquired the film.
+On review aggregator website Rotten Tomatoes, the film has a 100% rating with 31 critics' reviews.
+Following its Sundance premiere, Lauren Wissot from IndieWire called the film "a deftly shaped work of cinematic nonfiction" and Autlook Filmsales, one of the leading documentary sales outfits, acquired the film.

 On January 31, Cutting Through Rocks received the World Cinema Grand Jury Prize: Documentary at the 2025 Sundance Film Festival, with the Sundance jury saying, "this beautiful and nuanced portrait shows us a fearless eccentric who confronts male-dominated society when she runs for office in a remote Iranian village.
 Her determination, warmth, and humor and the way her story is told left us in awe."

-On April 11, the film was awarded the Audience Award in the Wide Angle section at Visions du Reél in Nyon, Switzerland.
-On May 1, Cutting Through Rocks was predicted as a contender for the Academy Award for Best Documentary Feature by Variety.
+The film has received dozens awards from festivals across the world.
+On April 11, during its international premiere, the film was awarded the Audience Award in the Wide Angle section at Visions du Réel in Nyon, Switzerland.
+Other audience awards at major film festivals include Giffoni Film Festival, New Zealand International Film Festival, and International Documentary Film Festival Amsterdam.
+Cutting Through Rocks also received the Best Documentary Feature award and the NYWIFT Award for Excellence in Directing from Woodstock Film Festival and the Jury Award for Best First Feature at Newport Beach Film Festival.

+On December 16, Cutting Through Rocks was featured on the shortlist for the 98th Academy Awards, under the Best Documentary Feature category.
+Following the shortlist release, the film was featured as number seven on IndieWires The Best Documentaries of 2025 list.